Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Extensions and open problems

+\begin{open} Is there a polynomial-time algorithm for finding a maximum-cardinality matching among the approximate-envy-free matchings, for any of the above approximation notions? \end{open}

-\item From a probabilistic perspective, it may be interesting to calculate the probability that a nonempty envy-free matching exists in a random graph.
-This is related to the problem of calculating the probability that an envy-free allocation exists, which has recently been studied by e.g. \citet{Dickerson2014Computational} and \citet{manurangsi2018envy}. \end{enumerate}
+From a probabilistic perspective, it may be interesting to calculate the probability that a non-empty envy-free matching exists in a random graph.
+This is related to the problem of calculating the probability that an envy-free allocation exists, which has recently been studied by e.g. \citet{Dickerson2014Computational} and \citet{manurangsi2019envy}.